benj2240/co-state-parks/README.md

 web page (apart from this lovely screenshot) is by running the project yourself.

 1. Clone this repository
+2. If necessary, install (or update) Node JS
-2. Install the Node packages: `> yarn install`
+3. Install the Node packages: `> yarn install`
+4. If necessary, install (or update) Python
-3. (optional) Activate a virtual Python environment
+5. (optional) Activate a virtual Python environment
-4. Execute the one-time setup script: `> python src/setup/databaseSetup.py`
+6. Execute the one-time setup script: `> python src/setup/databaseSetup.py`
-5. Build the web app: `> yarn build`
+7. Build the web app: `> yarn build`
+8. If necessary, install Flask: `> pip install Flask`
-6. Start the server: `Flask run`
+9. Start the server: `Flask run`
-7. Browse to the page at `http://localhost:5000`
+10. Browse to the page at `http://localhost:5000`

 ## Where did you get the data?